northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::

 ::::{dropdown} 5.
 Is the `lowpriority` partition default?
-No, the default partition will still be the `short` partition.
-This ensures that by default, jobs are not subject to preemption.
+No, the default partition will still be the `short` partition; `short` partition jobs are not subject to preemption.
 ::::

 ::::{dropdown} 6.
 How do I submit a job to the `lowpriority` partition?